Monmon891Awesome/code-of-meridaeia/PROJECT_PLAN.md

-# 🗺️ CodeQuest: Project Development Plan
+# 🗺️ Code of Meridaeia: Project Development Plan

 ## 🎯 Current Status: Phase 3.5 (Visual Identity & Assets Complete)
 We have successfully transitioned from basic placeholders to a **Premium Game Experience**.
 The foundation for performance tracking, category selection, and visual "WOW" factor is in place.